shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

     You've now created an estimation factor.
 Estimation factors are important to be able to convert from one unit type to another when an estimate is appropriate, such as estimated fuel or battery economy of vehicles or when estimating gas and electric usage during hotel stays.

-## Exercise 2 - Set up calculation models
+## Task 5: Set up calculation models

 In this exercise, you learn about the steps that Alex takes to define calculation models that Microsoft Sustainability Manager uses to calculate emissions.
 Calculation models are the instruction sets, or recipes, that define the steps and values to use during the emission calculations.
 Microsoft Sustainability Manager provides several calculation models.